SwiftlyNoah/FruitDetector/README.md

 # FruitDetector
 <img src="https://github.com/SwiftlyNoah/FruitDetector/assets/66573062/e8c7423e-fde0-451c-b741-073ed940a929.png" width="200" height="200" />

-Fruit Detector is a bare-bones app that runs a CNN that can classify a fruit from one of the following categories:
+Fruit Detector is a bare-bones SwiftUI app that runs a CNN that can classify a fruit from one of the following categories:
 - Apple
 - Avocado
 - Banana